dynamicstrategies/cardano-card-gateway/README.md

 ### 3.1 - Prerequisites

+> [!IMPORTANT]
+> Working knowledge of Javascript frontend and backend is required to progress through this codebase
+> Basic familiarity is also assumed with MongoDB, DevOps and particulary Docker, and Cardano and EVM blockchain
+> concepts

 To develop on the codebase and launch the project you will need:
 - A Javascript desktop development environment IDE.
 We tend to prefer `WebStorm` by IntelliJ for all our needs
 - A linux server, capable of running Docker containers and accessible from the web